Nunavut body to consider increasing polar bear quota in Kitikmeot

 That decrease was supported by Inuit knowledge, the GN says: reports from Gjoa Haven and Cambridge Bay hunters at the time suggested fewer and fewer bears frequenting the area over the years.

-Acknowledging that the new GN survey of the M’Clintock population will take several years, the Kitikmeot Regional Wildlife Board has made a formal request to the NWMB to increase the TAH to 18 bears annually while they await the results.
+Acknowledging that the new GN survey of the M’Clintock population will take several years, the Kitikmeot Regional Wildlife Board has made a formal request to the NWMB to increase the quota to 18 bears annually while they await the results.

 The Kitikmeot board feels justified in its request for several reasons, outlined in their letter: